By GARRET JAROS/YachatsNews

 WALDPORT – What began Sunday afternoon as a private celebration to honor the U.S. Marine Corps ended tragically for a Waldport woman with mental health issues after she confronted and then was shot and killed by a Lincoln County Sheriff’s deputy.

-Virginia Morris, a disabled Marine Corps veteran, posted multiple times on social media before picking up what a neighbor described as an AK-47 assault rifle and began yelling and firing off shots in Waldport’s Township 13 neighborhood.
+Virginia L. Morris, 38, a disabled Marine Corps veteran, posted multiple times on social media before picking up what a neighbor described as an AK-47 assault rifle and began yelling and firing off shots in Waldport’s Township 13 neighborhood.

-Law enforcement officials have released few details about the incident, which the sheriff’s office said started about 7:40 p.m.
+Law enforcement officials have released only a few details about the incident, which the sheriff’s office said started about 7:40 p.m.
 Sunday and involved “a subject firing a rifle” from a house at 1015 S.E.
 Rolph Court.

 On social media Sunday, Morris shared photos of her time in the service and wrote “Happy 249th Birthday Marines.”
 Then came a video entitled “Happy Birthday Devil Dogs” where she wore a pink, spaghetti-strap dress while speaking directly to the camera to honor the corps and its first female marine.